Lanovaz/shattered-glass/README.md

 [1] I adopted hash-based signatures because of their resistance to Quantum Computing attacks.

-[2] Hopefully leaving Shard Server operators legally immune to data sharing prosecution.
+[2] Shard Server operators will hopefully be legally immune to data sharing prosecution from entities such as the MPAA.